curiousest/curiousest.github.io/_posts/2024-12-03-eagle-and-beavers.md

 said the spokesbeaver.

 And the eagle was left to ponder whether it was willing to risk drowning for the dam.
+While the beavers were left to wonder how to stay in the water while returning to land.